October 9

 Choose a Reputable Firm

 Prioritize a firm with deep experience in self-directed precious-metal IRAs, transparent pricing, and strong third-party reviews.
 They should be fluent in IRS guidance, list depository partners by name, and provide fee details in writing.
+Below is an overview of the top firms.

 Summary of Top 3 Firms